 Fifth Season Financial

-About Fifth Season Financial: Fifth Season Financial offer the Funds for Living and Giving (FLAG) Program, a financial assistance resource that helps relieve the financial burden experienced by many people with a serious disease like Alzheimer’s Disease.
+About Fifth Season Financial: Fifth Season Financial offer the Funds for Living Program, a financial assistance resource that helps relieve the financial burden experienced by many people with a serious disease like Alzheimer’s Disease.
 Fifth Season’s program provides funds to people living with cancer or any other serious illness by using their life insurance policy as collateral.
 The funds you receive have NO RESTRICTIONS.
 You choose how you want to spend your money.
 Pay bills, take a vacation, or give a gift to someone you love.
 It’s your choice!
-The FLAG Program has provided over $75 million in funds to hundreds of families.
+The Funds For Living Program has provided over $115 million in funds to hundreds of families.
 Learn more: www.fifthseasonfinancial.

 Alzheimer’s Association Respite Assistance Program